 1 // The Vittsjo table from IKEA.
 It retails for about $25, but I happened to get mine in the scratch and dent section for only $16, so keep your eyes peeled in there.

 3 // “Instant Granite” in Italian White Marble.
-It’s a peel and stick paper – not the cheapest one out there, but the quality is good and I really like the marbling as it looks very real.
+This stuff is a peel and stick paper – not the cheapest one out there, but the quality is good and the marbling looks very real (especially compared to some dollar store papers I came across).
 I searched a bunch of these on Amazon, read a ton of reviews, and ultimately settled on this brand.
 I was super happy, so definitely recommend it!

 Start off by assembling your table and then spraying it gold.
 Remember the cardinal rule of spray paint: thin and even coats.
 Don’t try to do it all in 2 coats, as you will get drips.

 Then comes the somewhat tricky part.
-This is easier as a two-person job, having one person hold the edge taught while the other pulls the backing off.
-I did it on my own though, so no fear, it can be done solo.
-Just be patient!
+This is easier as a two-person job – have one person hold the edge taught while the other pulls the backing off.
+(I did it on my own … it can be done solo, just be patient!)

 Peel off the backing about 1/4 of the way and stick it down on the glass, starting on one side.
-Then continue peeling the back off slowly as you smooth out bubbles with a credit (starbucks?) card.
-It’s just really important to do it slowly and get the bubbles as you go.
-And don’t press too hard with the credit card as you don’t want to damage the paper.
-FYI that this stuff can be peeled up and re-placed down too, if you really flub along the way.
+Then continue peeling the back off slowly as you smooth out bubbles with a credit card.
+It’s just really important to do it sloooowly and get the bubbles as you go.

 Once you have the whole surface done and all the bubbles smoothed away, it’ll look like this.
 Now it’s time to deal with the edges.

-I used an exacto knife and cut the corners on an angle.
-Then I would tightly pull the side around and stick down along the back of the table.
-Then cut the angle of the next side, and pull down on top.
-It sort of ends up like wrapping a present.
+I used an exacto knife to cut the corner.
+Then I would tightly pull the paper around and stick down along the back of the table.

 Total budget for the table was $65, but a lot of that was for the marble paper which I have leftover for future projects.